SHOWING 1 - 1 OF 1 RESULTS

 JBPHH, HI 96853-5492

-All personnel arriving in the State of Hawaii who bring firearms on the island of Oahu will register them with Honolulu Police Department (HPD) Records and Identification Division, Firearms Section 801 South Beretania Street, Honolulu, HI 96813-2501, POC number is 808-723-3190.
-The firearms MUST be presented to HPD during initial registration and must be completed with-in five calendar days of receipt of firearms on island.
+All personnel arriving in the State of Hawaii who bring firearms on the island of Oahu will register them with Honolulu Police Department (HPD) Records and Identification Division (808-723-3190), Firearms Section, 801 South Beretania Street, Honolulu, HI 96813-2501.
+Hours of operation are Monday, Tuesday, Thursday, Friday 8 a.m. to 4 p.m., and Wednesday from 8 a.m. to 6:30 p.m..
+The firearms must be presented to HPD during initial registration and must be completed within five calendar days of receipt of firearms on island.

 If the service member will live on-base or government housing off base the member must register their firearm(s) with the JBPHH Security Department within three working days.
 Weapon registration can be completed at Pass & ID, Bldg 3455, 1250 South Drive, Honolulu, HI 96818-4018.
 The POC can be reached at 808-449-0877 or 647SFS.S5.Reports_Analysis@us.af.mil.
 Hours of operation are Mon - Fri from 7 a.m. to 3 p.m.